Code-Institute-Submissions/Flow-matic-blockchain-blog_DecResubb/README.md

   * [PEP8](https://www.google.com/search?q=pep8+checker&rlz=1C5CHFA_enNZ963NZ963&oq=pep&aqs=chrome.0.69i59l2j46i131i433i512j69i57j46i131i433i512j69i65j69i60l2.3007j0j7&sourceid=chrome&ie=UTF-8) was used for testing python code.

-    * In the terminal by typing ( python3 -m flake8 ) and hit return will bring up all issuse within each python code file, saves you looking through every file one by one.
+    * In the terminal by typing ( python3 -m flake8 ) and hit return will bring up all issuse within each python code file, saves you looking through every file one by one, hover across one of the errors then press down command and click. this will open the file and area of code that needs attention.

-    * I chose to ignore any warnings on migration files since these are automatically generated files so may ignore style rules for efficiency reasons.
+    * I chose to ignore any warnings on migration files susch as, (./.vscode/arctictern.py) (./blog/migrations/0001_initial.py). since these are automatically generated files so may ignore style rules for efficiency reasons.
 Also as developers, usually don't need to touch them so they don't need to be perfectly readable.

-    * imported but unused, also line too long E501 were some common issues, but at this stage I didn’t want to start breaking up my code, so can live with this.
+    * imported but unused, also line too long E501 were some common issues, Code was shortened within the urls.py and env.py files to fix these errors.
+One issue was when I shortened the ["DATABASE_URL"] Postgres code within the env.py file, I lost the website and it wouldn’t load, so I left it the way it was for now.

+    * In the settings file one issue is AUTH_PASSWORD_VALIDATORS line too long, after loosing my Website when trying to shorten the ["DATABASE_URL"] Postgres, I didn’t want to create more issues, I have spent too much time and sleepless nights getting to this stage.

+  * All errors were corrected too the files mentioned to the best of my ability.

 <br>